Nauja/ue4-chest2d-sample/README.md

 ### RPC to replicate Interact action

-Pressing the **Interact** button client-size simply calls an RPC server-side to handle the action.
+Pressing the **Interact** button client-side simply calls an RPC server-side to handle the action.

 Here is the definition in **ASampleCharacter.h**: